rweather/litton-tools/OPUS/README.md

     S  4EB#                         ; Press Enter to stop.
     K  001#AA AA55 5577

+The "001#" part is the saved value of the K flag, which is saved to location $4EB in memory.
+This can be changed to either 0 or 1 using "S".

 "S" in hexadecimal mode can be used to set any writable location in memory.
 The "W" command can be used to dump memory ranges in hexadecimal: